matt-palmer999/britishpatriots/_posts/2026-05-03-national-trust-colonial-shame_1.md

 The range has been developed in partnership with the Albion Decolonisation Consultancy, a London-based organisation whose website describes its mission as "reframing heritage spaces as sites of reckoning."
 Insider sources claimed the consultancy charged £340,000 for the project.

-"We feel strongly that our gift shops should reflect the full complexity of Britain's story," said a National Trust spokesperson, "Our visitors come to us to engage with history in all its richness, and we want them to leave with something that sparks a conversation."

 Also on display, a £24.99 candle described as "Sugarcane & Reflection," comes with a card explaining the historical context of the British sugar trade.
 The candle smells of vanilla with a tinge of sweat.

 Visitors leaving Chartwell, the former home of Winston Churchill, will now be offered a tote bag bearing the flags of Sudan, Egypt and India alongside the caption "Some Empires Leave Marks."
 The Churchill mug, which has been the property's bestselling item for thirty-one consecutive years, has been withdrawn pending "a review of its messaging."